section-engineering-education/engineering-education/content/articles/visualizing-repositories-using-pygal/index.md

 We define a list called `plot_dictoinaries` that contains three dictionaries: one for the `public-apis` project, one for the `system-design-primer` project, and one for `Python`.
 There are two keys in every dictionary: `value` and `label`.
 Pygal calculates the height of each bar using the number linked with `value`, and it creates the **tooltip** for each bar using the string connected with `label`.
 The first dictionary, for instance, will generate a bar indicating a project with `144904` stars, with the tooltip `"Description of public-apis."`

 The `add()` function requires a string and a list.
-We pass the list of dictionaries containing the bars (plot dictoinaries) to `add()`.
+We pass the list of dictionaries containing the bars (plot dictionaries) to `add()`.
 Pygal has a default tooltip that contains the number of stars, besides the customized tooltip we gave it.

 One of the tooltips is shown below: